Research Group for Palliative Care

 PhD project for Consultant Nina Elisabeth Hjorth, who defended her thesis in June 2022.
 More information and thesis: https://www.uib.no/nye-doktorgrader/154442/forh%C3%A5ndssamtaler-kan-skape-trygghet-ved-alvorlig-sykdom

 Treatment of colorectal cancer with metastatic spread at diagnosis

 Principal investigator: Hartwig Kørner, University of Bergen and Stavanger University Hospital

 Project period: 2017 - 2022

-This project is a register study investigating the fate of patients who have metastases from colorectal cancer upon diagnosis.
+This project was a register study investigating the fate of patients with metastases from colorectal cancer upon diagnosis.
 Publication from the project: https://pubmed.ncbi.nlm.nih.gov/35527055/

 EAPC Basic Dataset to describe a palliative care cancer population